astewayn17/AccountingLedger/README.md

 </table>

 ## Interesting Code:
-Condition used to acquire previous month transaction reports:
+**Condition used to acquire previous month transaction reports:**
+Difficult to come up with but through further research, I was able to compare the year with the current year by subtracting one month from the current date.
+The LocalDate is advanced enough to not display anything wrong if the current month is January.
 ```java
 case 2:
     transactions = Transactions.readTransactionsFromFile("src/main/resources/transactions.csv");